MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

    \end{aligned}

-with boundary conditions :math:`F_x^\star=F_y^\star=0` on upper and lower boundaries.
-In the end, the bolus transport in the GM parameterization is given by:
+with boundary conditions :math:`F_x^\star=F_y^\star=0` on upper and lower boundaries. :math:`\kappa_{\rm GM}` is colloquially called the isopycnal "thickness diffusivity" or the "GM diffusivity".
+The bolus transport in the GM parameterization is thus given by:

 .. math::